New Ski and Snowboard Gear is in. Shop REI

 Arches National Park

-You’ll have to make a timed entry reservation to get into Arches in Utah between 7 am to 4 pm between April 1 to October 31.
+You’ll have to make a timed entry reservation to get into Arches in Utah between 7 am-4 pm on April 1 – July 6 and August 28 – October 31.
 The goal: to help manage traffic and improve visitor experiences (and anyone who’s been to Arches in the summer knows what a pain traffic and parking can be).

-The park will release tickets first-come, first-served on Recreation.gov in monthly blocks 3 months in advance (for example, tickets for August will be available for purchase starting May 1, tickets for September will be available June 1).
+The park will release tickets first-come, first-served on Recreation.gov in monthly blocks 6 months in advance (with April, May, and June reservations opening January 2 at 8 am MST).
 A limited number of tickets will be available for purchase one day in advance at 7 pm MST.
 These will likely sell out quickly, so waiting isn’t the safest bet.
 Timed entry tickets require a $2 reservation processing fee.

 Read more about timed reservations at Arches National Park here.